Minor Leading people, teams, and organisations for excellence

-The minor consists of three interrelated themes.
-These themes answer the core question of this course (How to encourage people to thrive and deliver excellence in organisations?) from three different angles.
+The minor consist of three interrelated themes that address the core question of this course (How to encourage people to thrive and deliver excellence in organisations?) from three different angles.
 The first theme focuses on how leaders can motivate, direct, and influence the behaviour of their followers.
 The second theme mainly applies this question to the area of (sometimes self-managed) teams.
-And the third puts the role of HR-practices and systems centre stage to explore how we can build organisations in which employees thrive and perform.
+And the third puts the current management of diverse workforces centre stage to explore how we can build organisations in which employees thrive and perform.
 Each module combines a foundation of relevant scientific theories and research findings with a strong practical focus.
 This practical focus entails linking the theory to relevant cases as well as practicing and experiencing some of the concepts we discuss yourself so that you can develop your own skills, and your future organisation.

 Theme 1: Leading others

 Leaders play a key role in drawing out employees’ potential.
 At the same time leaders can be the source of demotivation and conflict.
 An understanding of how leadership can help people thrive and where it can go wrong is essential for effective organisational functioning.
 This theme covers theory, research and practice of leadership effectiveness and basic principles of organizational behavior in general in order to generate a better understanding of the leadership process.

 Theme 2: Building successful teams

 Organisations increasingly turn to teams to carry out their most vital tasks.
 Unfortunately, team-based work does not always accomplish more than the sum of members’ individual contributions.
 In this theme, we explore core issues affecting teams (e.g., composition, processes, conflict) and the challenges they present.
 Our goal is to provide you with an in-depth understanding of how teams function and to enable you to handle team-related challenges more effectively as a team member and leader so you can realize your teams’ full potential.